mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

 This code uses an `if` statement to determine whether or not to add `1` to the variable `count`.
 So, depending on the value of the condition `age > 17`, we perform an addition or not.

+In other words, we use an `if` to determine _whether_ we do an addition or not.

 The code above is equivalent to this more symmetric version, even though it may be more verbose:

 ```py